uikit/uikit-site/docs/pages/navbar.md

 ## Click mode

-A parent item inside the navbar can be enabled by either hovering or clicking the the toggle.
+A parent item inside the navbar can be enabled by either hovering or clicking the toggle.
 Just add the `mode: click` option to the `uk-navbar` attribute.

 ```html
 <nav class="uk-navbar-container" uk-navbar="mode: click">...</nav>